-I wanted this to be a one pot, quick and easy dish, so I have not included steps for this in the recipe card (maybe in a future recipe?).
+I wanted this to be a one pot, quick and easy dish, so you can go ahead and cook the eggplant in the pot with everything else.
 But if you have time, roasting the eggplant first is a great way to add another depth of flavor to this dish.
-Chop the eggplant, season with olive oil, salt, and pepper, and bake at 425°F for about 30 minutes or until soft and slightly charred.
+Halve the eggplant then make slits across the flesh in a criss cross fashion.
+Bake at 425°F for about 30 minutes or until soft and slightly charred.
 Mash and add to the stew and simmer for about 10 minutes. *chef’s kiss* Perfection.

 More Hearty Soups & Stews

 - Tempeh Miso Chili (GF)

 - Curried Split Pea Soup (GF)